kellerb-b/Sandbox/README.md

 # Sandbox
-Sandbox for merge and branch practice
+Sandbox for branching and merging practice